algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-23_init-wizard-v2.md

 ```

 This structure will provide a clear and consistent framework for developers to build upon, ensuring that all AlgoKit projects follow the same basic structure.

-###### Notes

-- having it as a repo allows to startup a github codespaces with base skeleton in-place + algokit pre-installed.
-User is then able to go ahead and rely on generators to expand the base to fit his needs.

 #### AlgoKit Generators Monorepo